Russell Maughan: Biography

 Lt.
-Russell L. Manghan telling Chief of Air Service Mason Patrick and Secretary of War John W. Weeks about his successful "dawn to dusk" flight.
+Russell L. Maughan telling Chief of Air Service Mason Patrick and Secretary of War John W. Weeks about his successful "dawn to dusk" flight.

-The following year Maughan officially set a new international speed record of 236.5 mi/h.
-He also made two attempts in July to fly coast-to-coast in a single day, using the new Curtiss PW-8, but mechanical problems thwarted both flights.
-On June 23, 1924, his third attempt succeeded, the first Dawn-to-dusk transcontinental flight across the United States.
+In 1923 Maughan officially set a new international speed record of 236.5 mi/h.
+He also made two attempts in July 1923 to fly coast-to-coast in a single day, using the new Curtiss PW-8, but mechanical problems thwarted both flights.
+On June 23, 1924, his third attempt succeeded, the first dawn-to-dusk transcontinental flight across the United States.
 The flight was made in six legs, with an actual flying time of 18 hours and 20 minutes, at an average ground speed of more than 156 mph.
 In 1928 he was awarded the Distinguished Flying Cross for the flight.

 Maughan served in the Philippines from 1930 to 1935, with duty as Secretary of Aviation and Consultant to the Philippine Cabinet from 1930 to 1932.
 In 1939 he surveyed and selected airfields in Greenland and Iceland for aircraft ferry routes to Britain.

 Maughan, promoted to lieutenant colonel, commanded the 60th Transport Group, Pope Field, North Carolina, from July 28, 1941, to April 15, 1942.
 Promoted again to colonel, he was advanced to command of the 51st Troop Carrier Wing from June 1, 1942, to October 20, 1942, which included its deployment to England.

 Colonel Maughan retired in 1946, and died April 21, 1958, at San Antonio, Texas, during surgery.
-He is buried in the Logan City Cemetery near the Utah State University campus in Logan, Utah.
+He is buried in the Logan City Cemetery near the Utah State University campus in Logan.
 He is a member of the Utah Aviation Hall of Fame and is honored with a plaque in the Hill Aerospace Museum, Hill Air Force Base, Utah.
-A plaque commemorating the first "Dawn-to-dusk transcontinental flight across the United States was erected on the Utah State University campus in Logan, Utah, on Veteran's Day, 2006.
+A plaque commemorating the first "Dawn-to-dusk transcontinental flight across the United States" was erected on the Utah State University campus in Logan on Veterans Day, November 11, 2006.